AnthonyDas/ImperialCollege-MLAL-CapstoneProject/Datasheet.md

 ### Query submissions:

-* These are provided as txt files.
-Inputs and outputs are separated into 2 different files per submission round (e.g. inputs_week1.txt and outputs_week1.txt).
+* These are provided as _.txt_ (text) files.
+Inputs and outputs are separated into 2 different files per submission round (e.g. _inputs_week1.txt_ and _outputs_week1.txt_).
 * File contents should be read as Python code.
 Each line corresponds to an array where each element represents the inputs/output for BBO functions 1 through 8, inclusive.
-* Files also include data for any earlier submission rounds.
-Hence, the latest input and output files are really all that’s needed.
+* Files include data for all earlier submission rounds.
+Hence, the latest input and output files (_inputs_week13.txt_ and _outputs_week13.txt_) contain all the submissions and outputs.
-For all functions, the input query format is x1 - x2 - x3 - ... - xn, where each xi starts with "0." and is specified to six decimal places.
+* For all functions, the input query format is x<sub>1</sub> - x<sub>2</sub> - x<sub>3</sub> - ... - x<sub>n</sub>, where each x<sub>i</sub> starts with "0." and is specified to six decimal places.
 E.g. for Function 3, which has 3 feature dimensions, a valid input query would be: 0.444950-0.348788-0.558183.
 * All functions have a single, continuous output variable.

 ## Collection Process

-The initial samples were provided as part of the capstone project briefing.
+The initial samples were provided as part of the capstone BBO project briefing.
 The means by which they were originally selected is unknown.

-Query submissions reflect the selected next evaluation point chosen by a Gaussian Process surrogate model and acquisition function combination.
-However, on occasion, if the surrogate model was deemed to poorly fit the available evaluation data, then evaluation points may have been manually chosen after careful reflection.
-New query submissions are typically generated at a weekly cadence.
-This cadence aims to mirror real-world BBO scenarios where underlying objective function evaluations can carry a high monetary cost and time delay.
-Importantly, successive query rounds will have access to earlier query rounds’ evaluations and outputs.
+Query submissions reflect the selected next evaluation point chosen by a Gaussian Process Regressor surrogate model and acquisition function combination.
+However, on occasion, if the surrogate model couldn't adequately fit the available evaluation data, then next evaluation points may have been manually chosen after careful reflection.
+New query submissions were typically generated at weekly intervals.
+This cadence aimed to mirror real-world BBO scenarios where underlying objective function evaluations can carry a high monetary cost and time delay.
+Importantly, successive query rounds all had access to earlier query rounds’ evaluations and outputs.

 Whilst query submission inputs are generated by capstone project participants, corresponding outputs are generated by a process run by Imperial College London to simulate a real-world BBO challenge.
 In this manner, the analytical form of the underlying objective function for each of the 8 BBO functions remains hidden.

-## Preprocessing and Uses
+## Preprocessing

 * All input features reside within [0,1] without any transformations applied (i.e. x-original space).
 * All outputs are the raw numeric values without any transformations applied (i.e. y-original space).
 * All known data is provided.
 There have been no modifications, redactions or omissions.

+## Uses

 ### Intended uses